mdbloice/Pyrea/README.md

 While Pyrea allows for flexible and custom architectures to be built, two structures are discussed specifically in the paper cited above, namely Parea 1 and Parea 2.

-Both the structures, which are described in detail below as well as in the paper mentioned above, can be quickly generated and applied to your data using two helper functions, `parea_1()` and `parea_2()`:
+Both the structures, which are described in detail below as well as in the paper mentioned above, can be quickly generated and applied to your data using two helper functions, `parea_1()` and `parea_2()`, and can be quickly run as follows

 ```python
 import pyrea